 When comparing the sound quality of PCM and Dolby Digital, you must decide if you need uncompressed or compressed audio output.
-The first choice will give you straight stereo, while the second gives many formatting options and additional compression.
+The first choice will give you straight stereo, while the second offers many formatting options and additional compression.

-Dolby Digital and DTS on the other hand are audio compression technologies that provide surround sound codecs for 5.1, 6.1 (rare) and 7.1 setups.
-They utilize “perceptual” data reduction techniques to remove useless data in PCM signal output, and so preserve high fidelity sound.
+Dolby Digital and DTS, on the other hand, are audio compression technologies that provide surround sound codecs for 5.1, 6.1 (rare), and 7.1 setups.
+They utilize “perceptual” data reduction techniques to remove unnecessary data in the PCM signal output and thus preserve high-fidelity sound.
 They save space either on the disc (Blu-Ray and DVDs) or on streaming bandwidth for services like Netflix.

-Read on to learn more about Linear PCM vs Dolby/DTS.
+Read on to learn more about Linear PCM vs. Dolby/DTS.

 What Is Linear PCM?